 The Delray Beach Housing Authority's (DBHA) Public Housing Development, since its demolition in 2008, was the only public housing facility located in the jurisdiction of Delray Beach.
 The development was located within the southwest section of the designated CDBG target area and is in census tract 68.01.
 Carver Estates was built in the early 1970's and although maintained by the Authority with its limited resources, the buildings deteriorated over time.
-The DBHA has since begun and completed redevelopment of the former public housing site into a thre phase mixed income development.
-The project consists of 144 affordable family units and 84 elderly Project Based Voucher units known as Village Square Elderly.
-Permit plans are currently under review for the single-family component of this project.
+The DBHA has since begun redevelopment of the former public housing site into a mixed income development.
+The project consists of 144 affordable family units and underway is the 84 elderly Project Based Voucher units to be known as Village Square Elderly.
+Construction completion is scheduled for later this year.